-- Learners will use age-appropriate search engines and online tools. - Learners will be directed by the teacher to online materials and resources which support the learning outcomes planned for the learners age and ability.

-- Education broadband connectivity is provided through IT Just Done Ltd. - We use (either SAFE from It Just Done, a fork of Smoothwall, or DNS Filter with modifications from I.T.
-Just Done to provide at least one year of log files) which blocks sites which can be categorised as: pornography, racial hatred, extremism, gaming and sites of an illegal nature. - The filtering system blocks all sites on the Internet Watch Foundation (IWF) list. - We work with (I.T.
-Just Done) to ensure that our filtering policy is continually reviewed. - If learners discover unsuitable sites, they will be required to: - turn off monitor/screen and report the concern immediately to a member of staff. - The member of staff will report the concern (including the URL of the site if possible) to the DSL (or deputy). - The breach will be recorded and escalated as appropriate. - Parents/carers will be informed of filtering breaches involving their child. - Any material believed to be illegal will be reported immediately to the appropriate agencies such as the IWF, Derbyshire Police or CEOP. - The school communities are regularly reminded of the resources, policies and procedures with regard to cyber security and signposted to the school website online safety page. - Parents are directed to this page each half term for key reminders. - The Sending of Indecent Images from one child to another through Digital Media Devices, including nudes and semi-nudes.
+- Learners will use age-appropriate search engines and online tools. - Learners will be directed by the teacher to online materials and resources which support the learning outcomes planned for the learners age and ability. - Education broadband connectivity is provided through IT Just Done Ltd. - We use DNS Filter as our primary filtering system.
+We have a weekly log-check service provided by IT Just Done Ltd, with issues sent to the schools' safeguarding@hartington.derbyshire.sch.uk email address.
+IT Just Done Ltd also have a realtime system for recording and monitoring search terms, with instant-alerts via email of search queries of concern. - The filtering system blocks all sites on the Internet Watch Foundation (IWF) list. - We work with (I.T.
+Just Done) to ensure that our filtering policy is continually reviewed. - If learners discover unsuitable sites, they will be required to: - turn off monitor/screen and report the concern immediately to a member of staff. - The member of staff will report the concern (including the URL of the site if possible) to the DSL (or deputy). - The breach will be recorded and escalated as appropriate. - Parents/carers will be informed of filtering breaches involving their child. - Any material believed to be illegal will be reported immediately to the appropriate agencies such as the IWF, Derbyshire Police or CEOP. - The school communities are regularly reminded of the resources, policies and procedures with regard to cyber security. - The Sending of Indecent Images from one child to another through Digital Media Devices, including nudes and semi-nudes.